Contrasting Features of Parton Energy Loss in Heavy-ion Collisions at RHIC and the LHC

 This transition in the parton energy loss dynamics within the medium might also find an explanation in the effects of the jet-medium running coupling constant.
 Theoretical treatment of running coupling effects in both the radiative and elastic contributions to energy loss were previously shown to have robust agreement with LHC and RHIC data for light- and heavy-flavor $R_{AA}$ measurements \cite{Buzzatti_2013}.
 In this investigation, the emphasis was placed on the contributions from the radiated gluon vertex to the DGLV integral, particularly noting their significant role in enhancing the color transparency of the medium for higher-energy jets~\cite{Buzzatti_2013}.
 Should this apply to leading particles in addition to jets, our conclusion that radiative energy loss has an increased importance at the LHC relative to RHIC would be corroborated.
+While the limited ability to probe a broader $p_T$ spectrum at RHIC may affect the observation of the $p_T$ dependence of the strong coupling constant, we still observe a difference in the $R_{AA}$ trends within the same kinematic range.
+Within the $p_T \sim 5$--$10$ GeV/$c$ range in each collision system shown in Fig.~\ref{fig:raacomp}, a rising trend is evident in the LHC data but absent in the RHIC data.
+This observation suggests that the substantial difference in collision energy significantly contributes to this effect, independent of $p_T$-related effects on $\alpha$.